Skip to content

 • Mac — Full three-column layout with multi-window support.
 Each project opens in its own window, with full menu bar and toolbar integration.

 • iPad — Full three-column layout, optimized for touch.
-Issues opened from outside the workspace (for example, from Spotlight or a deep link) get their own independent floating windows, so you can keep several issues visible at once. iPadOS 26+ supports the Liquid Glass design.
+Width-aware: the sidebar takes its own column on wider iPads and overlays content at narrower widths; rotates and resizes (Stage Manager, multitasking) cleanly.
+Issues opened from outside the workspace (Spotlight, a deep link, another app) get their own independent floating windows, so you can keep several issues visible at once. iPadOS 26+ supports the Liquid Glass design.
 Fox on iPad

 Fox on iPad